Amperity raises $100M on a $1B+ valuation to help company’s build better profiles of their customers – TechCrunch

 Amperity, which provides a customer data platform for its businesses, has raised $100 million in funding at a valuation of over $1 billion.
 The startup typically works with large, consumer-focused enterprises along the lines of Starbucks, Wyndham Hotels & Resorts, Patagonia and some 100 others, helping them to tap and organize their own data troves better to develop better profiles of their customers.

-The last year of increased online activity and online shopping has put a much bigger focus on the data that companies are amassing about thier users and how they can better leverage that information to grow further.
+The last year of increased online activity and online shopping has put a much bigger focus on the data that companies are amassing about their users and how they can better leverage that information to grow further.
 Amperity said that in 2020, annual recurring revenues were up 100%, partly on the back of that surge of interest in how to tap into customer data, not least because the older way of doing things has fallen out of favor.

 Indeed, Kabir Shahani, the CEO who co-founded the company with CTO Derek Slager, believes that the trend away from third-party to first-party data has played and will play a much bigger role in Amperity’s growth longer term.